-Both a politically engaged achievement and a highly personal one, Bush Camp is a fitting addition to the unmistakeable idiom of Marvin Francis.
-A dynamic poetry collection of dry wit and powerful commentary, Bush Camp features a roster of strikingly original characters - Johnny Muskeg, Newfie, Stretch, as well as the camp's only women, Jenny--that plays with stereotypes as it challenges them.
-Francis describes the physical rigors of a railroad camp as well as the complex demands of the urban reserve.
-Poems splash out on the page in a wildly creative exploration of the clash of rural and urban, First Nation and majority cultures.
-Bush Camp is a new kind of howl.
+A dynamic poetry collection of dry wit and powerful commentary, bush camp features a roster of strikingly original characters and Marvin Francis' trademark subversive wordplay.
+He describes the physical rigors of a railroad camp as well as the complex demands of the urban reserve.
+Poems splash out on the page in a wildly creative exploration of the clash of rural and urban, First Nation and majority cultures. bush camp is a new kind of howl.

 Turnstone Press acknowledges the support of the Canada Council for the Arts, the Manitoba Arts Council, the Government of Canada, and the Province of Manitoba through Manitoba Sport, Culture and Heritage.